Void Linux: History

-Void Linux was created in 2008 by Juan Romero Pardines, a former developer of NetBSD, to have a test-bed for the XBPS package manager.
+Void Linux was created in 2008 by Juan Romero Pardines, a former developer of NetBSD to have a test-bed for the XBPS package manager.
 The ability to natively build packages from source using xbps-src is likely inspired by pkgsrc and other BSD ports collections.

+In 2014, Void Linux switched from systemd to runit.

 In May 2018, the project was moved to a new website and code repository by the core team after the project leader had not been heard from for several months.

-In May 2024, Void was the highest rated project on DistroWatch, with a score of 9.26 out of 10.

 Features

 Void is a notable exception to the majority of Linux distributions because it uses runit as its init system instead of the more common systemd used by other distributions.
-It is also unique among distributions in that separate software repositories and installation media using either glibc or musl are available.
+It is also unusual for allowing users to choose between glibc or musl for software repositories and installation media.

-Void was the first distribution to incorporate LibreSSL as the system cryptography library by default.
+Void was the first distribution to incorporate LibreSSL as the default system cryptography library.
 In February 2021, the Void Linux team announced Void Linux would be switching back to OpenSSL on March 5, 2021.
 Among the reasons were the problematic process of patching software that was primarily written to work with OpenSSL, the support for some optimizations and earlier access to newer algorithms.
 A switch to OpenSSL began in April 2020 in the GitHub issue of the void-packages repository where most of the discussion has taken place.

 Due to its rolling release nature, a system running Void is kept up-to-date with binary updates from the repositories in contrast with a point release.
 Source packages are maintained on GitHub and can be compiled using the xbps-src build system.
-The package build process is performed in a clean environment, not tied to the current system, and most packages can be cross-compiled for foreign architectures.
+The package build process is performed in a clean chroot environment, not tied to the current system, and most packages can be cross-compiled for foreign architectures.

-As of April 2017, Void Linux supports Flatpak, which allows the installation of the latest packages from upstream repositories.
+As of May 2026, Void Linux supports Flatpak, which allows the installation of the latest packages from upstream repositories.

 Editions

 Void Linux can be downloaded as a base image or as a flavor image.
 The base image contains little more than basic programs; users can then configure an environment for themselves.
 The flavor image contains a pre-configured Xfce desktop environment.
-Cinnamon, Enlightenment, LXDE, LXQt, MATE, and GNOME used to be offered as pre-packaged live images, but are no longer offered "in order to decrease the overhead involved with testing."
+Cinnamon, Enlightenment, LXDE, LXQt, MATE, and GNOME were previously offered as pre-packaged live images, but are no longer offered "to decrease the overhead involved with testing."

 The live images contain an installer that offers a ncurses-based user interface.
 The default root shell is Dash.